Senate Will Force Vote On Overturning Net Neutrality Repeal - Slashdot

 Ajit Pai is the point man for the sellout of public domain to private property held by corporations.
 He is to blame.
 Trump is to blame.
 And the rest of the GOP is to blame.
 They have the power, they have the responsibility, they proposed and enacted it.
 They deserve the gallows - every last one.

-Re:The point is to make the Republican party (Score:4, Interesting)
+Re:The point is to make the Republican party (Score:5, Interesting)

 Agreed.